-Probation: A semester grade point average (GPA) below 3.000 or a cumulative GPA below 3.000, or an incomplete (INC) in a clinical education course secondary to difficulty in meeting performance requirements, or there is a demonstration of two or more specific instances of a lack of understanding or disregard for the: APTA Code of Ethics, Professional Behaviors, Essential Functions, and Code of Conduct.
+Probation: A semester grade point average (GPA) below 3.00, or an incomplete (INC) in a clinical education course secondary to difficulty in meeting performance requirements, or there is a demonstration of two or more specific instances of a lack of understanding or disregard for the: APTA Code of Ethics, Professional Behaviors, Essential Functions, and Code of Conduct.
 Students on probation status will receive notification of such from the Program Director.